northernSage/flask-starter/README.md

 # flask Starter App

-*A docker-containerized scaffold for web applications using Flask.*
+*A containerized docker scaffold for web applications using Flask.*

 ### Docker services